fozy81/bcmaps/README.md

 ```

 Layers are accessible by a shortcut function by the same name as the
 object.
-Then you can use the data as you would any `sf` object.
-The
+Then you can use the data as you would any Simple Features
-first time you run try to access a layer, you will be prompted for
+([`sf`](https://r-spatial.github.io/sf/)) object.
+The first time you run
+a layer function, you will be prompted for permission to download that
-permission to download that layer to your hard drive.
-Subsequently that
-layer is available locally for easy future access.
+layer to your hard drive.
+Subsequently, that layer is stored locally for
+quick access.
 For example:

 ``` r
 library(sf)